arendsee/rmonad/README.md

 `fmap` looks into `m a` and transforms `a` with the function `a -> m b`, which results in something of type `m (m b)`. `join` then takes this nested monad and converts it into the final form `m b`.

-# The report monad

-The monad implemented in this package is designed to allow errors, warnings, and other messages to be propagated through a program without a invalid values being passed on.